skypilot-org/skypilot/README.md

 pip install -e ".[all]"
 pip install -r requirements-dev.txt
 ```
-IMPORTANT: Please `export SKYPILOT_DEV=1` before running the sky commands in the terminal, so that the developing log will not pollute the actual user logs.
+IMPORTANT: Please `export SKYPILOT_DEV=1` before running the CLI commands in the terminal, so that developers' usage logs do not pollute the actual user logs.

 ### Submitting pull requests